-In addition, each graduating student is encouraged to deposit an electronic (PDF) copy of his/her thesis or dissertation with the School of Marine Science library.
+In addition, each graduating student must deposit an electronic (PDF) copy of his/her thesis or dissertation with the Hargis Library.
 Authors will retain all copyrights for their work.

 Ph.D. students must submit to Swem Library one additional copy of their dissertation abstract for UMI Dissertation Publishing.
 This may be the abstract prepared by the student for his/her dissertation, however, the abstract for UMI should not be numbered.
 At the bottom of the last page of the abstract for UMI, the author's full name, name of school or department, name of college, the advisor's name, and the advisor's title should be centered on separate lines.
 The additional abstract and the student's Agreement Form will be submitted to ProQuest's UMI Dissertation Publishing for production of an archival microform copy and inclusion in the ProQuest dissertation database.